AmanJain2903/ScoreIt.AI/README.md

 - Frontend deployed using vercel.
 - Backend Deployed using Render.
 - Both are auto deployed with each commit in the main branch.
-- Both have preview deployment with the staging branch.
+- Both have preview deployment with the pre-production branch.

 ---